 The cast did gamble during off hours.
 While there's disagreement between who won the most (George Clooney says Matt Damon, Damon says Brad Pitt), Clooney managed to lose 25 hands of blackjack in a row.

-The scene of everyone standing around watching the Bellagio fountain and leaving was somewhat improvised, Steven Soderbergh wanted Rusty, Brad Pitt, to leave first.
-The other actors were told to line up and depart in whatever order felt natural.
+The scene of everyone standing around watching the Bellagio fountain and leaving was somewhat improvised.
+Steven Soderbergh wanted Brad Pitt (Rusty) to leave first and Carl Reiner (Saul) to leave last.
+The rest of the actors were told to line up and depart in whatever order felt natural.

 The "pinch" that Basher uses to knock out Las Vegas's power is based on a device called the z-pinch, which creates a burst of energy (mostly x-rays) by using a magnetic field that "pinches" a column of charged gas particles.
 However, the movie departs from science in several ways: first, a real z-pinch is much too large to fit in the back of a van; second, a pinch can't create energy out of nowhere, and would need a power source much greater than Basher's "score of car batteries" or anything that would fit inside a van; third, even with such a power source, the electromagnetic pulse (EMP) generated by a real z-pinch is barely powerful enough to knock out an electronic device across a room.
 In fact, under current science, the only thing capable of generating a city-wide EMP is a genuine nuclear explosion.